 Eventually, Harris found herself attracting clients who were very much like her — executive women, typically over 45, who are smart and strategic.
 “She knows how to save and has saved, but doesn't necessarily feel that she has someone who she can truly trust and be vulnerable with when it comes to talking about different aspects of her life,” says Harris of her typical client.
 While she’s inclusive and willing to take on a variety of clients, most of her clients are African American women.
 “That’s who I attract, so I’m leaning into it,” she says.
 Harris also notes that many of her clients are women who are unmarried, divorced, or the primary breadwinner in their family.
 “The two biggest concerns are they want to make sure they can live the life they want when they transition into whatever retirement looks like to them, and they want to make sure that their children are taken care of.”

 Harris says she’s seen a significant uptick in her business — between 10 and 20 percent — in the past year.
 “Because of George Floyd, there are a lot of African Americans who are now deciding that they want to spend their money with a Black-owned business, so they’re seeking me out,” she says.

-As a Newsweek Expert Forum member, Harris plans to share her particular perspective on finance, race, and wealth management by publishing articles and contributing to Expert Panels.
+As a Newsweek Expert Forum member, Harris plans to gain brand visibility and share her particular perspective on finance, race, and wealth management by publishing articles and contributing to Expert Panels.
 “I really wanted to expand my network and that was the major force driving the decision to join,” she says.
 “I always take into account that brands I align myself with represent what I represent, which is integrity and providing great information.
 [Newsweek Expert Forum] is a strong brand.”